Why is more focus required?

 Moisture held in the air has always been of great importance to all surveyors.
-While the ventilation industry has have moved a very long way to satisfy the needs housebuilders, people that have mould problems in older houses and flats still struggle to find practitioners that can provide detailed diagnostic evaluation flowed up with accurate advice on improving ventilation.
+While the ventilation industry has moved a very long way to satisfy the needs housebuilders, people that have mould problems in older houses and flats still struggle to find practitioners that can provide detailed diagnostic evaluation followed up with accurate advice on improving ventilation.

 Establishment of a new Residential Ventilation Group (RVG)

 In order to help remedy this and ensure the issue of domestic ventilation in older buildings is spotlighted, the “Residential Ventilation Group” (RVG) has been formed.
 This working group will complement existing sectors of PCA membership bringing greater awareness and focus to the subject of ventilation in residential properties.

 The Association believes that the frequency of problems associated with damp and mould resulting from indoor air are set to get much worse.
 The almost uncontrolled and irresponsible rush in recent years to install insulation quickly, coupled with the drive to eliminate “unwanted drafts” in older buildings is creating a huge problem.
 Pressure of occupation on housing as well as the cost of fuel is set to move in one direction and with the promise of new initiatives to fund retrofit insulation of the horizon we see this source of problems growing.